How to check a firm or individual is authorised

 Learn more about financial services including mortgages, borrowing money, insurance and bank accounts by visiting MoneyHelper.

-You may notice that some firms on the FS Register are listed as Appointed Representatives (ARs).
+You may notice that some firms on the FS Register and the Firm Checker are listed as appointed representatives (ARs).
 This means they’re carrying out activities on behalf of another firm, known as their principal.

 ARs can have more than one principal.
 The principal agrees what activities the AR can do and is responsible for that business.

-It’s important you check with the principal what these activities are.
-If the AR has gone beyond the activities the principal has allowed, you may not be protected by the Financial Ombudsman or the FSCS if something goes wrong.
+It’s important you check with the principal if you have concerns about an AR or the products and services it can offer.
+If an AR has gone beyond the activities the principal has allowed, you may not be protected by the Financial Ombudsman or the FSCS if something goes wrong.

 : Information added on products and services we do and don't regulate.